gchuinard/ToonTanks/README.md

 # ToonTanks

-ToonTanks is a simple game where you drive a tank and have to shoot the enemies turret for win.
+ToonTanks is a simple game where you drive a tank and have to shoot the enemies turrets for win.

 Developed in C++ with Unreal Engine 4